zahid58/Inpainter/README.md

 * cv2.INPAINT_TELEA: An image inpainting technique based on the fast marching method (Telea, 2004)
 * cv2.INPAINT_NS: Navier-stokes, Fluid dynamics, and image and video inpainting (Bertalmío et al., 2001)

-Later on, I'll try to incorporate recent deep learning method that perform way better than these classical image processing algorithms.
+Later on, I'll try to incorporate recent deep learning methods that perform way better than these classical image processing algorithms.

 <h4 align="center">
 <p>let's see an exmaple